 The earliest church was built in the 6th century AD, supposedly over St. Nicolas' tomb.
 The church we see today, however, dates from the 9th century and was further rebuilt in 1042.
 It is no surprise that it lays in a deep pit, five meters below ground level like the rest of old Myra.

 Based on its history, the mosaics and frescos don’t come as a surprise to me, but it is the general feeling about this church that is catching.
-The floor is covered with luxury marble mosaics and the Romanesque style windows beam the sparse light together to enhance a specific area.
+The floor is covered with luxury marble mosaics and the Romanesque-style windows beam sparse light together to enhance a specific area.
 The mosaics show an endless combination of geometric patterns and motives like in Islamic times, completely lacking scenes of animals or plants.
 All the walls and the ceilings are still in place and it is not difficult to imagine the impact on the churchgoer of one thousand years ago.

 The altar is a simple rectangular stone framed by four marble columns once holding up a canopy, I suppose, resting on the colorful mosaic floor.
-Behind it, the semi-circular seating in the apses is still in place, reminding me of the old synagogue of Sardes.
+Behind it, the semi-circular seating in the apse is still in place, reminding me of the old synagogue of Sardes.
 At the edge of the step down to the nave, there are two taller and thicker columns crowned with lushly decorated capitals.

 Along the outer walls of the side corridors, I see several tombs, including the sarcophagus of St. Nicolas.
 The cupolas and vaulted ceilings are still embellished with paintings of saints and apostles in vivid colors, especially after their restoration a few years ago.
-In other parts, I find only geometric design and I suppose those date from a later period.
+In other parts, I find only geometric designs and I suppose those date from a later period.
 It all comes as a surprise to me for although I had no idea what to expect, I would say that it surpasses my wildest expectations!

 Leaving the church through what may have been the main entrance, I walk over a paved courtyard with a water well, reminding me of those in the Florentine houses.
 A few more buildings are being excavated and the Corinthian columns and vaulted arches lead me to believe there was a monastery attached to this church.

-I am pleasantly impressed by this church and I am glad I stopped to see it.
+I am pleasantly impressed by this church and glad I stopped to see it.
 Well, after all, it is listed as being the third most important Byzantine structure in Anatolia.
 That should mean something, right?

 [Click here to see all the pictures of Demre]